 Holiday yard decorations take many forms.
 Some folks string up hordes of outside Christmas lights.
-Others prefer wreaths.
+Others prefer wreaths and other Christmas decorations using greenery.
 Still others dislike contrived holiday yard decorations altogether and consider evergreen shrubs "decoration" enough.

 Ideas to Decorate the Christmas Yard